DipPhil, BA(Hons)/LLB, BTheol, MLitMus, MTh, STL, STD

 He lectures in Catholic Social Teaching, War and Peace in a Time of Terror, and Business Ethics at Catholic Theological College, and has also previously taught in the areas of Fundamental Moral Theology and Human Sexuality.

-Fr Cameron is currently Vice-Rector of Corpus Christi College, the regional diocesan seminary for Victoria and Tasmania, and has been appointed parish priest of Mentone-Parkdale, beginning late November 2020.
+Formerly Vice-Rector of Corpus Christi College, the regional diocesan seminary for Victoria and Tasmania, Fr Cameron is now the parish priest of Mentone-Parkdale.
 He is chaplain to the Melbourne Catholic Lawyers Association, and also to the Equestrian Order of the Knights of the Holy Sepulchre.